-How is the new ‘narrow measure’ different?
+How is the ‘narrow measure’ different?

 The ‘broad’ measure is more likely to overestimate the role of alcohol in causing admissions, while the ‘narrow’ indicator is more likely to underestimate the role of alcohol.
 It is thought that using them together presents a more accurate picture than just using one of them.

-Pros and cons of the new ‘narrow measure’
+Pros and cons of the ‘narrow measure’

-- The new, narrow indicator is higher in 'specificity' and is better for measuring change over time or differences between areas as it is less sensitive to variation in coding practices.
+- The narrow indicator is higher in 'specificity' and is better for measuring change over time or differences between areas as it is less sensitive to variation in coding practices.

 Key alcohol statistics using the revised method